superjamie/linux_udp_poll_latency/README.md

 ## Requirements

-Newest Linux kernel packet timestamping interface `SO_TIMESTAMPNS_NEW`.
-Requires kernel v5.1 or later.
+Newest Linux kernel packet timestamping interface `SO_TIMESTAMPNS_NEW` requires kernel v5.1 or later.

 If using an older kernel, you could use plain `SO_TIMESTAMP` which as been around forever but is not Y2038-safe.